BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/1/Activities/06_Incremental_Restore/Unsolved/README.md

 4. Next, we'll simulate a natural disaster or cyber attack by removing the `patient` directory.

     - From the `~/Documents/epscript` directory:

       - Run `rm -r testenvir/patient/`

-    - Verify that the `patient` directory is removed.
+    - Verify that the `patient` directory is removed:

        - Run `ls -l testenvir/`

     - Your output should look similar to the following.
 Notice that the `patient` directory is missing.

       ```
       total 8